By José Carlos Gonzáles Tanaka

 While learning about algo trading, you might have learned that in order to apply an ML model, or an econometric model such as the ARMA, GARCH, etc., it’s really important to convert the usually-non-stationary series into a stationary series by finding the integer-type order of integration and differencing “d” times the series.

-However, when we convert prices to returns, to make them stationary, we have returns which have the good statistical properties to be used as input for an ML, but they lost what is called “memory”.
+However, when we convert prices to returns, to make them stationary, we have returns which have the good statistical properties to be used as input for an ML, but they lose what is called “memory”.

 This is nothing else than the persistence of autocorrelation that we usually find it in asset prices.
 Then, a researcher in the 80s came up with an interesting model.

 Hosking (1981) presented the ARIMA process to have the “d” value become a non-integer value, i.e., generalized the ARIMA model to make it have the differencing degree to be fractional values.
+This is what we call the ARFIMA model.

 The main model’s purpose is to account for the persistence of memory that we find in economic and financial prices in levels while estimating an ARMA model on them.

-This means that we could model an ARMA model which could have incorporated the long-term persistence that usually we don’t have in ARMA models applied to prices in first differences.
+This means that we could model an ARMA model which could have incorporated the long-term persistence that we don’t usually have in ARMA models applied to prices in first differences.
 This feature increased the forecasting power of simple ARIMA models.

 According to López de Prado (2018), there is scarce literature related to ARFIMA models.
 Applications in retail trading are minimal, too.
 Let’s try our hand at it and see what emerges.